 The few we will look at today can all be purchased here at Bonsai-En and we will use all these ones as examples as we have only selected the best Bonsai cut paste to sell in our store.

-Let’s first take a look at the difference between cut paste and cut putty
+What Is the difference between bonsai cut paste and cut putty?

 Cut Putty : These are a solid type of cut paste rather than liquid which are used to cover flush cuts on bonsai trees, the putty is adhesive to the outside layer of the tree and doesn’t run which makes it perfect for applying to the side of a trunk or on a branch.
 Once applied the cut putty will be resistant to water and the elements and as the tree heals it will eventually push the putty off.